HEERA ALAYA

 What are the challenging aspects of being an investigative journalist?

-I mainly cover the Middle East, (South) Asian countries, and Central Asia, such as Afghanistan, Pakistan and India, which are especially challenging.
-For instance, when I was investigating the taboo subject of bacha bazi, the government didn’t want it to be exposed.
+My work primarily focuses on the Middle East, (South) Asia, and Central Asia, particularly Afghanistan, Pakistan, and India, all of which present unique difficulties.
+For instance, when I was investigating the taboo subject of bacha bazi, I found that the government was intent on keeping this topic under wraps.
 When I went to the foreign ministry to get permission to work on bacha bazi, they emphatically rejected my requests.
-They refused to give me any information about traveling through Afghanistan for my documentary.
+They refused to provide any information regarding travel within Afghanistan for my documentary.
 I wanted to expose bacha bazi by any means, so I challenged the government, letting them know I didn’t need their permission.
-I used my contacts in Afghanistan—within the government, the public, tribal elders and other sources—to investigate and expose bacha bazi.
+I relied on my contacts in Afghanistan—comprising officials, local communities, tribal elders, and other sources—to investigate and expose bacha bazi.

 Moreover, being an investigative journalist can be incredibly challenging in a country like Afghanistan because of the insurgency by the Taliban, ISIS and other anti-government elements that control most of the land.
 The government doesn’t have power in most places.